 If you’re following me on Instagram, you’re very aware of the fact that H and I travel often.
 Like, really really really often.
 I used to try to cram 500 things in my diaper bag until I realized that H didn’t even use most of them and I kept forgetting things I wish I’d had, so now we just stick to the basics and it makes checking in, flights, layovers, the whole shebang so much easier.
 Having a streamlined diaper bag when traveling with a baby or toddler means much less stress for everyone involved!
 Changing: Because changing diapers is like 70% of parenthood, obviously diapers and wipes are pretty crucial.
 We cloth diaper at home, but while we’re out of town it’s just not worth packing however many days H would need and having to worry about having a place to wash and dry them as well.
 I like that the Honest diapers are natural and don’t give H’s sensitive skin a bad reaction and Huggies wipes are my bff with how much they can handle.
 The one time I forgot to bring an extra outfit for H, you can probably guess what happened, so now I’ll never leave home […]

+This post may contain affiliate links and / or I may have received one or more of the products mentioned for free in exchange for my honest review.
 If you follow me on Instagram, you know that H hasn’t always been the best eater.
 At our recent 15 month checkup, his pediatrician asked me to really start pushing solids.
 He said at this age, H needs to be nursing less and eating more ‘real’ food.
 While he has gotten so so so much better (seriously though, it was like a light went off the next day and he decided he did, in fact, like to eat), I have found that if I make a smoothie, he’ll run off with it and suck it down by the time I find him hiding in the laundry room corner.
 I started using my Nutribullet (my favorite of all 4 of my blenders) to make him a giant batch of a fruit and veggie smoothie in the morning and refill his Nuby No Spill™ Two Handle Super Straw Grip N Sip™ as he finishes them throughout the day!
-This Nuby No Spill so far is my favorite cup for him to drink the smoothies out of for many reasons, one of which because it’s super easy for his little hands to hold onto as he zombie walk / runs all over the place because […]
+This Nuby No Spill so far is my favorite cup for him to drink […]